Golf etiquette

 Golf etiquette refers to a set of rules and practices designed to make the game of golf safer and more enjoyable for golfers and to minimize possible damage to golf equipment and courses.
 Although many of these practices are not part of the formal rules of golf, golfers are customarily expected to observe them.
 The R&A rule book states that "[t]he overriding principle is that consideration should be shown to others on the course at all times."

-Fairway divots
+Care of the course

+Divots

 Divots should always be repaired, either by placing sand in the divot or replacing the grass.
 Some courses also place containers of divot repair mix on carts and at tees, which can be poured into the divot.

+Pitch marks

+A ball hitting the green often leaves an indentation, a pitch mark, where it strikes the ground.
+These need to be repaired to keep the green in good condition.
+After golfers have arrived at the green, they should make it a point to find their pitch marks and repair them to aid recovery of the turf.